 There can be other influences on how much you bloat, for how long, and so on.
 Not only is it uncomfortable, but it can influence other aspects of your health.
-It can have changes in your bowels, fatigue, brain fog, and inflammation.
+For example, it can have changes in your bowels, fatigue, brain fog, and inflammation.

-You don’t have to do all of these.
-Some may work for you, while others may not.
-I recommend trying must, if not all, of them to see what reduces your bloat!
+I recommend trying most, if not all, of them to see what reduces your gas and bloating!

 By chewing your food, your stomach can prepare for the food to come.
 This is also important for your pancreas and gallbladder to release enzymes to break down the food.
-In your saliva, you have the enzyme Amylase to start breaking down any carbohydrates.
+For example, in your saliva, you have the enzyme Amylase to start breaking down any carbohydrates.

 The goal is to chew between 20-40 times per bite.
 Yes, you read that right, 20-40 times.
-I will not lie if you like to inhale your food (like the old Sara B), and your jaw may get sore.
+I will not lie if you like to inhale your food, your jaw may get sore.
 However, just like with any muscles, it’ll get stronger.

 By drinking liquids while you eat can hinder your digestion.
-The reason is that often we drink and eat; we don’t fully chew our food.
-This opens the door to chunks of food to go through without being chewed.
+The reason is when we drink and eat; we don’t fully chew our food.
+This opens the door for chunks of food to go through without being chewed.

 It also influences the pH of the stomach by reducing stomach acid when we need it.
 Our stomach is responsible for chemical (stomach acid) and mechanical (stomach contractions) breakdown.
 Therefore, if we reduce our stomach acid, then foods can go to the small intestines not fully broken down.

-If one or more of these are depleted, it will hinder how they are used in the body.
+If one or more of these are depleted, it will hinder their use in the body.
 It can cause bloat by undigested food moving through the system.
-What can cause this is due to restricting a specific macronutrient.
+What can cause this is due to restricting a specific macronutrient

 When switching to the paleo diet, it can be easy to overdo it on the fiber.
 Especially the insoluble fiber as it is not broken down in the body.
 The purpose of insoluble fiber is to help your poop travel out of the body.

 Try to play around with your fiber intake to see what works for you.
-Soluble fibers tend to be easier to digest as it is absorbable in water.
-Source: Here
+For example, soluble fibers tend to be easier to digest as it is absorbable in water.

 Chill with The Cruciferous Vegetables

-Out of all of the vegetables, cruciferous veggies tend to cause lots of bloats.
+Cruciferous veggies tend to cause lots of bloats.
 This is due to the high amounts of sulfur in them.
-Cruciferous vegetables include broccoli, baby broccoli, cauliflower, Brussel sprouts, cabbage, etc.
+Cruciferous vegetables include broccoli, cauliflower, brussel sprouts, cabbage, etc.

-The second is to play around with serving sizes.
 You may be great with 1/2 cup of broccoli, but you destroyed with 1 cup.
 It is a lot of playing around with your intake!
-Source: Here

-By drinking water way too fast can cause some bloating.
+By drinking water way too fast can cause some water retention.
 This is due to the sudden volume increase in the stomach.
 But you also swallow lots of air as well.

 It is better to sip your water or to digest smaller amounts.
-This is also very important for carbonated beverages as well!
-Adding some lemon or apple cider vinegar to your water can prime the body/help with digestion too!
+This is also very important for carbonated beverages!
+Adding some lemon or apple cider vinegar to your water can help with digestion too!

 There are so many different concerns about processed foods.
-However, artificial sweeteners can cause lots of digestive issues.
-These types of sweeteners are very processed and non-nutritive.
-This essentially means we get no benefits from them.
+However, artificial sweeteners/sugar alcohols can cause lots of digestive issues.
+This is because these types of sweeteners are very processed and non-nutritive.

 Some common sweeteners are stevia, erythritol, sucrose, allulose, etc. Companies put these into your food to make them better tasting and addicting.
-They are often way sweeter than regular sugar.
+As a result, they are often way sweeter than regular sugar.

 Switch the Raw Vegetables and Fruits for Cooked

-Eating raw produce can be too overwhelming for the body.
-Cold foods can cause issues for some people.
+Raw foods can cause your body to produce gas leading to bloat.
 Roasting your vegetables and fruits helps to break them down a bit.
 They are often softeners and easier to chew.

-This is especially apparent in the paleo community.
-A lot of baked goods are made with nut flours.
-The same also goes for non-dairy cheeses, which often use cashews.
-Also, I mean, who isn’t in love with at least one type of nut butter?
+A lot of paleo baked goods are made with nut flours.
+The same also goes for non-dairy cheeses.

-More often times than there is some type of digestive dysbiosis or infection.
+More often than there is some digestive dysbiosis or infection.
 Some common ones are: